lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

     An example query of the DC2 Object catalog.

-**Manipulating the plotted data and converting fluxes to magnitudes**:
+**2. Manipulating the plotted data**:
 Once the data were retrieved by executing "search" on the query above, the manipulation of the plotted data can be done by selecting the single gear "Plot Parameters" icon above the active chart.
 This will result in an opening of a pop-up window as illustrated in the next figure.
 This example shows how to plot the data using magnitudes rather than fluxes.
 Currently, the tables contain only fluxes (no magnitudes).
 In the future, magnitudes will be available.

-To create a color-magnitude diagram from the fluxes, for DP0.2 it is necessary to apply the `standard conversion from nanojansky to AB magnitude <https://en.wikipedia.org/wiki/AB_magnitude>`_ in the X and Y boxes as, e.g., "-2.5 * log10(g_calibFlux) + 31.4" for the Y axis, and "-2.5 * log10(r_calibFlux)+2.5 * log10(i_calibFlux)" for the X axis.
+**3. Converting fluxes to magnitudes**:  To create a color-magnitude diagram from the fluxes, for DP0.2 it is necessary to apply the `standard conversion from nanojansky to AB magnitude <https://en.wikipedia.org/wiki/AB_magnitude>`_ in the X and Y boxes as, e.g., "-2.5 * log10(g_calibFlux) + 31.4" for the Y axis, and "-2.5 * log10(r_calibFlux)+2.5 * log10(i_calibFlux)" for the X axis.
 Note that the Y axis needs to be reversed (via checking the "reverse" button as shown on the screen shot), to have the faint objects at the bottom, and the bright objects at the top.